-When you play an animation it stops all others (or Fades them out).
-More specifically, it stops all other animations on the specified layer without affecting animations on other layers.
+When you play an animation, it stops all others (or Fades them out).
+More specifically, it stops all other animations on the same layer without affecting animations on other layers.
 This allows you to play multiple separate animations at the same time, using the layers to determine how they combine to form the final output.

 Most operations involving layers are accessed via the AnimancerComponent.Layers